MarcosRodrigoT/SportCLIP/README.md

 ### Generating the final highlight reel

-Before executing **`entire_pipeline.py`**, adjust the top‑level constants so they match your dataset and desired hyper‑parameters:
+Before executing **`entire_pipeline.py`**, adjust the top-level constants so they match your dataset and desired hyper-parameters:

 ```python
 if __name__ == "__main__":